jkwok2/210Project/README.md

 task...ToDo(), where ... was either Completed, InProgress, or NotStarted.
 These methods called another method within the TaskItem Class, which actually changed the status (by modifying the TaskItem field).
 It would the increment the counter.
-I realized this was coupling because changing the method in the ToDoList resulted in the method within the other class breaking also.
+I realized this was coupling because changing the method in the ToDoList resulted in the method within the other class breaking.
+Once fixed, I no longer have this problem.
 I thus separated these and rewrote the method to change status as changeTaskStatus(String newStatus).
 I wrote a new method just to add and subtract from the counter.
 Finally, I modified the tests which called the old methods.